nmagee/ds2002-course/labs/lab1-cli.md

 9. Show the command to either tar or zip the "development" subdirectory with all files inside of it, *including* the directory itself.

 10. Write a line of code that exports a `FAVORITE_FLAVOR` environment variable, with a corresponding value (vanilla, caramel, salty, chocolate, etc.) into your `~/.bashrc` file.

+Also be sure to indicate which environment you used to complete these steps: GitHub Codespaces, MacOS, Windows WSL, etc.